 The material contained on this server is provided for information purposes only and is subject to change without notice.
 While reasonable efforts are made to keep the information contained on this server current and accurate, The Rose Ensemble does not represent that the information appearing on this server is complete or accurate and is not responsible for any indirect, incidental or consequential damages or losses sustained or incurred in reliance on any information presented herein.
 The Rose Ensemble owns all copyright rights subsisting in the information contained within the server unless otherwise noted.
 The information contained in this server may not be reproduced in any form without the prior written consent of The Rose Ensemble, except for use by authorized persons.

-Founded in 1996 by Artistic Director Jordan Sramek, The Rose Ensemble has achieved an international reputation as a premiere American early music ensemble.
-Each performance illuminates centuries of rarely heard repertoire, bringing to modern audiences research from the world’s manuscript libraries and fresh perspectives on history, culture, politics and spirituality from around the globe.
-With ten critically acclaimed recordings and a diverse selection of concert programs, the group has thrilled audiences across the United States and Europe with repertoire spanning 1,000 years and over 25 languages.
+Founded in 1996 by Artistic Director Jordan Sramek and now in its 21st performance season, The Rose Ensemble is based in St. Paul, Minnesota and enjoys a full schedule of performing, recording, and outreach.
+Through virtuosic artistry and scholarly research, the group produces imaginative and inspiring musical performances and educational programs that strive to connect each individual to compelling stories of human culture and spirituality from around the world.
+Each season, the group illuminates centuries of rarely heard repertoire, bringing to modern audiences research from the world’s manuscript libraries and fresh perspectives on music, history, languages, politics and religion.
+With ten commercial recordings and a diverse selection of concert programs, The Rose Ensemble has thrilled audiences across the U.S. and Europe with repertoire spanning 1,000 years and 25 languages, including new research in European, Middle Eastern and American traditions.

 Please contact Peter Tuff, Communications Associate, online or at 651.225.4340.